 May I suggest that any seriously engaged Christian couple discuss this topic.
 Talk about boundaries.
-If holding hands causes a sexual desire – STOP!
+If briefly holding hands causes a sexual desire – STOP!
 Talk about kissing.
 Every unmarried Christian should read “Is kissing before marriage a sin?
 What does the Bible say?” and follow the recommendations.
 The truth is holding hands and kissing excite sexual passions, unless the kissing is quick.
 Set honest boundaries.
 Remember our focus is to please the Lord by fleeing sin.
 1 Corinthians 7:1-5 is about fleeing sexual immorality.